jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 causing failed requests when the average load is acceptably low.

 ### Priority Levels
-Without the API Priority and Fairness feature enabled, overall concurrency in the API server is limited by the `kube-apiserver` flags `--max-requests-inflight` and `--max-mutating-requests-inflight`.
-With the feature enabled, the concurrency limits defined by these flags are summed and then divided up among a configurable set of _priority levels_.
+Without APF enabled, overall concurrency in the API server is limited by the `kube-apiserver` flags `--max-requests-inflight` and `--max-mutating-requests-inflight`.
+With APF enabled, the concurrency limits defined by these flags are summed and then the sum is divided up among a configurable set of _priority levels_.
 Each incoming request is assigned to a single priority level, and each priority level will only dispatch as many concurrent requests as its configuration allows.